gajus/slonik/.README/USAGE.md

 The primary difference between Slonik and `pg-promise`:

 * Slonik does not allow to execute raw text queries.
 Slonik queries can only be constructed using [`sql` tagged template literals](#slonik-value-placeholders-tagged-template-literals).
 This design [protects against unsafe value interpolation](#protecting-against-unsafe-value-interpolation).
 * Slonik implements [interceptor API](#slonik-interceptors) (middleware).
 Middlewares allow to modify connection handling, override queries and modify the query results.
-Slonik comes with a set of built-in middlewares that provide [field name transformation](#field-name-transformation-interceptor), [query normalization](#query-normalization-interceptor) and [benchmarking](#benchmarking-interceptor).
+Example Slonik interceptors include [field name transformation](https://github.com/gajus/slonik-interceptor-field-name-transformation), [query normalization](https://github.com/gajus/slonik-interceptor-query-normalisation) and [query benchmarking](https://github.com/gajus/slonik-interceptor-query-benchmarking).
 * Slonik implements [transaction nesting](#transaction-nesting).

 Other differences are primarily in how the equivalent features are imlemented, e.g.